JLCyberSolutions/ActiveDirectoryLab/README.md

 <h2>Project walk-through:</h2>

 <p align="center">
-This is an overview of the full, configured network.
-The first VM, the domain controller (denoted DC) houses Active Directory via the application of a Windows Server 2019 iso.
-This VM is configured to have two network adapters (1 internal, 1 external).
-The external network automatically receives IP addressing from my home network, while the internal network has IP addressing manually assigned to it.   <br/>
+This is a basic diagram of the full, configured network.
+The first VM, the domain controller (denoted DC) houses Active Directory and our domain (mydomain.com) via the installation of a Windows Server 2019 iso.
+This VM is configured to have two network adapters; one external adapter that connects to the internet, and one internal adapter that clients from inside the private network will connect to.
+The external network automatically receives IP addressing from my home router, while the internal network has IP addressing manually assigned to it.
+NAT and routing are configured on the domain controller allowing clients from the internal network to reach the internet through the domain controller.
+DHCP is configured with the info listed below so that our client machine (denoted CLIENT1, and using Windows 10) can automatically receive an IP address.
+CLIENT1 is joined to mydomain.com allowing any respective members to login and use this machine with their respective credentials. <br/>
 <img src="https://i.imgur.com/62TgaWL.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
-Select the disk:  <br/>
+Viewing the dashboard of AD server manager and all configured services on the domain controller:  <br/>
 <img src="https://i.imgur.com/tcTyMUE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
-Enter the number of passes: <br/>
+DHCP enabled but still needs configuring: <br/>
 <img src="https://i.imgur.com/nCIbXbg.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />